-January performed sonas from her last two albums at a special concert and kindly donated a portion of the proceeds to us and raised a considerable sum for the animals!
-Thank you January for using your talents to be a voice for the voiceless www.internationalanimalrescue.org/shop/ dive-for-their-lives
+January performed songs from her last two albums at a special concert and kindly donated a portion of the proceeds to us and raised a considerable sum for the animals!
+Thank you January for using your talents to be a voice for the voiceless.